Course - Applied Research in Sports and Rehabilitation - Optimization of the Knowledge Translation - BEV8007

 Learning methods and activities

-Three full days with lectures, workshops, presentations of group work, reflection and discussions will be conducted.
-Homework assignments related to the candidates own research work will be carried out between lecture gatherings and will be presented at each lecture gathering.
+Homework assignments related to the candidates own research will be carried out between gatherings and presented at each gathering.

 - Mandatory participation in 2 of 3 whole gatherings

 Compulsory activities from previous semester may be approved by the department.

 Recommended previous knowledge